ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/resiliency-design.md

 - Global Load Balancing: For seamless failover between primary and secondary OpenShift clusters, consider deploying Global Load Balancers.

-- Application load balancers: If there are multiple instances of your application pods across different worker nodes within a zone, create a network service in OpenShift with Application Load Balancer.
+- Application load balancers: If there are multiple instances of your application pods across different worker nodes within a zone, create a network service in OpenShift with an {{site.data.keyword.alb_full}}.

 - DNS: Create a DNS record that points to the IP address of the Global Load Balancer.
 In case an application is failed over to secondary region, your end-users can continue to access the application using the same DNS record.